 Research

-My research primarily focuses on phonology, the study of sound-structure systems in language, and syntax, the study of sentence structure.
+My research primarily focuses on phonology, the study of sound-structure systems in language, and phonetics, the study of sound.
 Additionally, I am interested in linguistic fieldwork on the languages of Mesoamerica, in particular languages belonging to the Oto-Manguean language family.
-Other areas that I focus on includes questions about the phonology and syntax of the Celtic and Germanic languages from the Indo-European family.
+Other areas that I focus on includes questions about the phonological interfaces with morphology and syntax of the Celtic and Germanic languages from the Indo-European family.

 Phonological interfaces